FarmBot/farmbot-py/README.md

 ### information.py

+> [!CAUTION]
+> Making requests other than `GET` to the API will permanently alter the data in your account. `DELETE` and `POST` requests may destroy data that cannot be recovered.
+Altering data through the API may cause account instability.

+> [!NOTE]
+> Not sure which endpoint to access?
+[Find the list here](https://developer.farm.bot/v15/docs/web-app/api-docs).

 | class `Information()` | Description |
 | :--- | :--- |
 | `get_info()` | [API] Get information about a specific endpoint. |